-The AHP Madison Institute offers a choice of seven certificate programs.
+The AHP Madison Institute offers a choice of nine certificate programs.
 Please indicate on the registration form which track you would like to attend.
 Although each track is independent of the others, we recommend that you enroll in them according to their numbered sequence.

-Register now - some tracks fill quickly.
+Hurry and register - some tracks fill quickly.
 Participants enroll in one track and attend classes with that cohort all week.